1,300 schoolchildren participate in Science Week activities

 During Science Week, participants were also able to enjoy informative sessions on different branches of knowledge, given by professors Iñaki Echeverría, Ana Patiño, Raúl Bermejo, Elena Puerta and Enrique Baquero: "Artificial intelligence and its footprint in scientific research "; "If we talk about Genetics, we are all mutants"; "Travelers of the Planet: discovering landscapes and environmental challenges"; "How drugs trap you: discover what happens in your brain"; and "Nature as an engineer: biomimetics".

-The Science and Technology Week is an event organized every year by the School of Science of the University of Navarra to bring science closer to the general public.
-In this same line, and with the spirit of awakening new scientific vocations and training future scientists, the School will accompany, on Saturday, November 22nd, all students and their families interested in the academic programs of the center, in the Open Doorsworkshop of the University of Navarra.
+Science and Technology Week is an annual event organized by the School of Science the University of Navarra to make science accessible to everyone.
+In this same vein, and with the aim of inspiring new scientific vocations and training future scientists, the School will accompany all students and their families interested in the academic programs to the University of Navarra’s workshop on Saturday, November 22.